 Interpretation of Chi-square test

 To interpret the chi-square test we use p-value.
 If the p-value is less or equal to 0.05 then we may reject the null hypothesis that means the categorical variables are independent.
-The p-value is 0.1866, which is above the 5% significance level, therefore the null hypothesis cannot be rejected.
+Since the p-value is 0.1866, which exceeds the 5% significance level, we cannot reject the null hypothesis.

 Chi-Square (χ2) statistic

-A large χ2 statistic means that the null hypothesis can be rejected.
-To determine how large it needs to be, the critical value can be found using the degrees of freedom and the significance level.
+A large χ² statistic allows researchers to reject the null hypothesis.
+To determine the required size, they calculate the critical value using the degrees of freedom and the significance level.

 In our example, we have 1 degree of freedom.
 Using a table of probabilities for the χ2 distribution (example here), we can see that the critical χ2 value is 3.841.
 Therefore, the null hypothesis can be rejected where χ2 >= 3.841, but in this case, it is below 3.841 and the null hypothesis, therefore, cannot be rejected.